christianThardy/christianThardy.github.io/q-k-v-output.md

 9. the (0.0260)
 10. on (0.0225)

-V1 outputs match this with high activations for:
+V1 outputs match this with high activations for: nobj1, nobj2, nobj3, dobj1, locations and spatial references
 1. basket (0.5405)
 2. basket (0.5180)
 3. box (0.4871)